Program Merge Conflict Resolution via Neural Transformers: Introduction

 \section{Introduction}

-Collaborative software development relies on version control systems such as \texttt{git} to track changes across files.
-In most projects, developers work primarily in a branch of a software repository, periodically synchronizing their code changes with the \texttt{main} branch via pull requests~\cite{gousios2016work}.
+Collaborative software development relies on version control systems such as \texttt{git} to manage and track changes across a codebase.
+In most projects, developers work primarily in a branch of a software repository, periodically synchronizing their code changes with the \texttt{main} branch via merges and pull requests~\citep{gousios2016work}.
 When multiple developers make concurrent changes to the same line of code, a merge conflict may occur.
-According to an empirical study of four large software projects by~\cite{merge-study2} up to 46\% of all merge commits result in conflicts.
-Resolving merge conflicts is a time-consuming, complicated, and error-prone activity that requires understanding both syntax and program semantics, often taking more time than developing a code feature itself~\cite{bird2012avb}.
+Merge commits occur frequently, almost 12\% of all commits are related to a merge~\cite{ghiotto2018nature}, and up to 46\% of those commits result in conflicts.
+Resolving merge conflicts is a time-consuming, complicated, and error-prone activity~\cite{bird2012assessing}.
+To resolve a conflict, developers must stop their workflow, understand conflicting changes, and identify a correct resolution.
+The ideal way to resolve a conflict is not always clear, and may require referring to project specification documentation or communicating with their peers about changes~\cite{brun2011proactive,de2019recommending,nelson2019life,guimaraes2012improving,bird2012assessing}.

-Modern version control systems such as \texttt{git} utilize the \texttt{diff3} algorithm for performing unstructured line-based three-way merge of input files~\cite{smith-98}.
-This algorithm aligns the two-way diffs of two versions of the code $\mathcal{A}$ and $\mathcal{B}$ over the common base $\mathcal{O}$ into a sequence of diff ``slots''.
+Modern version control systems such as \texttt{git} utilize the \texttt{diff3} algorithm for performing unstructured line-based three-way merge of input files~\citep{smith-98}.
+Thus, it is the \emph{de facto} tool for merging and identifying merge conflicts in software development.
+This algorithm aligns the two-way diffs of two versions of the code, $\mathcal{A}$ and $\mathcal{B}$, with the common base, $\mathcal{O}$, into a sequence of diff ``slots''.
 At each slot, a change from either $\mathcal{A}$ or $\mathcal{B}$ is selected.
-If both program versions introduce a change at the same slot, a merge conflict is produced, and manual resolution of the conflicting modifications is required.

-A versatile, production-level merge conflict resolution system should be aware of programming language syntax and semantics yet be sufficiently flexible to work with any source code files, irrespective of the programming language.
-It should generalize to a wide variety of real-world merge conflicts beyond a specific merge type or a domain of software artifacts.
+In cases where both $\mathcal{A}$ \textbf{and} $\mathcal{B}$ contain changes (relative to $\mathcal{O}$) in the same slot (e.g., on the same line), there is a merge conflict.
+Standard merge algorithms cannot automatically determine the correct way to merge these conflicting changes.
+In these cases, developers must manually intervene in order to correctly resolve the conflicting code and complete the merge.